Evan's Computer Recommendations

 All critical updates must be downloaded and installed!!!!

-To get the Automatic Updates working, look in the Control Panel for "Automatic Updates."
-Either set it for a time very day that you know the computer will be turned on, or you can do what I do, set it to download the updates then notify me they're ready to be installed (via a gold shield on the right side of the task bar).
+In Windows 7, to get the Automatic Updates working, look in the Control Panel for "Windows Updates."
+Either set it for a time every day that you know the computer will be turned on, or you can do what I do, set it to download the updates then notify me they're ready to be installed (via a gold shield on the right side of the task bar).

 This is all I have for now for cleaning up your computer and keeping it in tip-top shape.
 As you use your computer, you'll continue to accumulate more unwanted programs.
 I run MSConfig almost weekly.